 In order to protect Stonehenge for future generations, the monument was put into the care of the State in 1918.
 Ever increasing numbers of visitors had caused damage to the stones, especially the softer bluestones, and the prehistoric carvings on the sarsens were showing signs of wear.
 It became necessary to stop visitors from walking among the stones, and since 1978, visitors to Stonehenge have been asked to keep to the path around the stone circle.

 Although about half the original stones are missing, it is not hard to imagine what Stonehenge once looked like.
-Stonehenge has captured the spirit and imagination of many across the
+Stonehenge has captured the spirit and imagination of many across the world, and there have been several stunning models built that attempt to recreate its original glory.

 No comments: